chuahhw/designthinking/README.md

 # Design Thinking
 <h2>Introduction</h2>
+<p>Design Thinking is the process of creating solutions to solve problems.
+It can help to improve the products by asking users for feedback after using the product.
-<p>We did our design thinking presentation on 20 December 2023.
+The design thinking process has five phases that are Empathize, Define, Ideate, Prototype, and Test.
+We submitted our prototype and report on 30th November 2023.
+We did our design thinking presentation on 20 December 2023.
 We present our slides for around 10 minutes and we have a Q and A session for around 5 minutes.</p>

 <h2>Report pdf file: </h2>
 <p>